jasperro/jasper.albering.nl/README.md

 # Jasperro's website

 This is my personal website made with eleventy and tailwind.
-The icon generation and development server are handled by gulp and the css generation by webpack.
+The icon generation and development server are handled by gulp and the css generation by postcss.

 ```
 yarn install